mvanthoor/rustic-book/src/search/ordering/reason.md

 game.
 (You could therefore say that _Qb8xc8_ is the least bad move instead of the best move.)

-The takeaway from this example is that most moves on the board are actually not even considered by humans.
+The takeaway from this example is that most moves on the board are not even considered by humans.
 If you're in the middle of an attack such as in the position discussed above, it's unlikely you're going to consider moves such as _a2-3_.
-The order in which moves are mostly evaluated is the
+The order in which moves are mostly evaluated is the following:
-following:

 - Captures are evaluated before quiet moves.
 - Good captures are evaluated before bad captures.